Meira-JH/webropay-frontend-selection/README.md

 npm start
 ```

+Obs: the API's CORS is configured to accept requests only from "Access-Control-Allow-Origin: http://localhost:3030"

 ## Code architecture :computer:

 This code was designed concerned with JS best practices.
 The source folder was divided in pages and img.